fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 }
 ```

-There is nothing special about the model either:
+Also, there is nothing special about the model:

 ```js
 const { Model, DataTypes } = require('sequelize')